Overview

 Set in a post-war society grappling with the aftermath of the conflict, Mrs. Dalloway employs stream-of-consciousness narrative techniques, allowing readers to delve into the minds of its characters.
 Woolf’s prose is marked by its poetic and introspective qualities, offering a nuanced exploration of the complexities of human consciousness.
 Published during a period of significant cultural and social change, the novel is celebrated for its innovative narrative style and its portrayal of the inner lives of its characters.
 Mrs. Dalloway has become a canonical work of modernist literature, influencing subsequent generations of writers.
 Its investigation into the subjective nature of reality and the passage of time continues to resonate with readers.

-Explore the full plot summary, an in-depth character analysis of Clarissa Dalloway, and explanations of important quotes from Mrs. Dalloway.
+Read the free full text, the full book summary, an in-depth character analysis of Clarissa Dalloway, and explanations of important quotes from Mrs. Dalloway.

 Upgrade to PLUS and get instant access to all the study tools